jsoref/hashicorp-packer/.github/CONTRIBUTING.md

   Packer release.
 The core team takes care of updating the CHANGELOG as they merge.

-1. In rare cases, we might decide that a PR should be closed.
+1. In rare cases, we might decide that a PR should be closed without merging.
   We'll make sure to provide clear reasoning when this happens.

 ### Tips for Working on Packer